rahu1gg/package-stack/README.md

 ## Npm Package Stack

-A simple package to help you manage your npm packages.
+A simple package to help you getting started with a new npm packages.